1 Introduction and Preliminaries

 (Note: Constant functions are trivially commensurable with any periodic function.
 Non-periodic functions still have a period module, but it is just \(\{0\}\)).

 Definition 1.3 (\(\mathbb{Z}\)-submodule and its Rank) A subset \(M\) of \(\mathbb{R}\) is called a \(\mathbb{Z}\)-submodule if it is closed under addition and under multiplication by integers.
-The proper algebraic measure of its size is its rank, which is the cardinality of a maximal linearly independent subset of \(M\) over \(\mathbb{Z}\).
+The rank of \(M\) is the cardinality of a maximal linearly independent subset of \(M\) over \(\mathbb{Z}\).
+This is the analog of the “dimension” of a vector space

 We immediately find some basic facts about periodic functions and about the algebra and topology of their period modules: